Sellafield: Britain’s hidden nuclear waste hub

 Decommissioning results in millions of tonnes of radioactive waste of different grades, most of which are managed on-site at Sellafield or at the nearby Drigg site, which handles low-level radioactive waste.

-Sellafield: Nuclear waste management
+Nuclear waste management at Sellafield

 Sellafield holds around 85% of the UK’s nuclear waste, estimated at least 4.9M tonnes.
 This corresponds to about 4.5 million cubic meters, which is “enough to fill Wembley Stadium four times over.”